pkayfire/cw-bundler/README.md

 ## Potential use cases

-- Allow users to bundle NFTs (cw721) together and take a loan out on them.
+- Allow users to bundle NFTs (cw721) together as collateral and take a loan out on them.
 - Allow users to fractionalize assets using cw20 tokens and have the entire asset be represented by a NFT (cw721).
--
+- Allow hierarchical groupings of assets e.g. song NFTs (cw721) under an album NFT (cw721).

 ## Contributions